ConvertKit/developers-documentation/source/includes/_purchases.md

 -   `status` - Status of the purchase, i.e. "paid", "refund", etc.
 -   `products` - Array of purchased products
     -   `name` - Product name
+    -   `pid` - Your unique product identifier.
+Product variants should have the same pid
+    -   `lid` - Your identifier for the product in this specific purchase. i.e. A line item identifier
     -   `sku` - Product sku
     -   `unit_price` - Product price
     -   `quantity` - Product quantity